 Additionally, the Self Service application is designed to be completely white-listable and customizable with your own logos and organization details.

-Besides acting as an application your users can use directly, Self Service also provides the mechanism that Addigy uses to notify your users when things like Maintenance Tasks, Software, or System Upgrades will occur.
-All macOS machines enrolled in Addigy will have MacManage and MacManageHelper installed.
+Self Service also provides the mechanism that Addigy uses to notify device users when things like Maintenance Tasks, Software, or System Upgrades will occur.
+All macOS machines enrolled in Addigy will have MacManage installed.

-Full Self Service Configuration
+Creating a new Self Service Configuration

 1. In the navigation bar click Policies